-The Committee on Concepts and Methods (C&M - IPSA RC01) publishes two highly regarded series of working papers.
-In 2011, the Committee introduced the Best C&M Working Paper Award, which recognizes the best working paper published in either of its two series during the three previous years.
+The Committee on Concepts and Methods (C&M - IPSA RC01) used to publish two highly regarded series of working papers.
+In 2011, the Committee introduced the Best C&M Working Paper Award, which recognized the best working paper published in either of its two series during the three previous years.
+After being discontinued following the 2014 award, it was revived in 2024, and it now also covers journal articles and contributions to edited volumes.

 IPSA C&M